 What are your thoughts on vintage drum kits from the 60s and 70s versus newer ones made today?

-Old drums just look cooler, haha.
+Old drums just look cooler (laughs).
 They have a better style.
 In the 50, 60s and 70s, style was often given precedence over functionality.
-Though with drums, the functionality is fairly obvious: you hit it, and it makes a sound.
-But regardless, the look of older drums appeal to me, and that’s why I play them, because of aesthetic quality.
+Although with drums the functionality is fairly obvious: you hit it and it makes a sound.
+But regardless, the look of older drums appeal to me, and that’s why I play them.
 It has less to do with sound, though I know that the age of the wood affects things.
 You can’t go wrong with an old school Rogers kit.
-I’m refering to the ones released before they were bought up by CBS in 1966 of course.
+I’m referring to the ones released before they were bought up by CBS in 1966.

 When making your sample pack, were you conscious of what the gear chain was?

 You’ve mentioned that you run your drum sounds through amps.
 What are you looking for when doing that?

 Spring reverb and distortion.
 We’ve done that on every Mutemath album at some point.
-We’ll always have an amp mic.
-Usually it’s on the snare.
-The bread and butter of my drum sound is a condenser mic in-between my right knee and the bass drum, near the beater side of the kick, pointing at the snare.
+We’ll always have an amp mic, and it’s usually on the snare.
+By the way, the bread and butter of my drum sound is a condenser mic in-between my right knee and the bass drum, near the beater side of the kick, pointing at the snare.
 I’ll get a pretty even blend of kick, snare and hat through that, which is helpful.

 What are your hopes for this sample pack?
 Is it something you’d use for your own work?

 I totally use them.
 One of the loops is on the new Mutemath album, and a lot of the one-shots are used to accentuate our sounds.
 My hopes for the pack have already been exceeded.
 Right after we released it, I got messages for days from people who use them.
 They’ve already been used in commercials.
-One producer even paid me a session fee for using the loops, even though he’d already bought me the pack, just because of how helpful they were to him (laughs).
+One producer even paid me a session fee for , just because of how helpful they were to him, even though he’d already bought the pack (laughs).
 That was amazing.
 So I’m hoping to do another one soon with Dustin and his team.